zenml-io/zenml/docs/book/misc/debugging.md

 ```

 System information provides more context to your issue and also eliminates the need for anyone to ask when they're trying to help.
-This increases the chances of your question getting answered and saves time for everyone.
+This increases the chances of your question getting answered and saves everyone's time.

 ### 2️⃣ What happened?
 Tell us briefly: